nkh/ftl/config/ftl/man/ftl.md

 		- ^tree			display a tree in a popup pane

-		- shortcut		run the *ftl* command
+		- ftl shortcut		run the *ftl* command

-		- bound function	run the *ftl* command
+		- ftl functioni		run the *ftl* command

 		- user_command [args]   run the user command